Lottie, who travelled to Hosanna House this Summer (her third stay), told us why a week on pilgrimage with HCPT is so special for her.

 I'm Corey.
 I am 26 years old.
 I live independently in my own flat.
 I have achieved many great things but I still have my own personal imperfections as we...
 Read More »

-HCPT's Welsh region is leading the liturgies for HCPT's 2019 pilgrimages.
-We spoke to Jenni, leader of our of our pilgrimage group in Wales, about her involvement with HCPT.
+We spoke to Jenni, leader of one of our pilgrimage group in Wales, about her involvement with HCPT.

 Eloise first travelled to Lourdes at Easter with HCPT as a child when she was 14.
 That first trip inspired her to return as a helper.
 Find out what makes HCPT's pilgrimages so special for her.